mBurse provides customized vehicle reimbursement solutions & mileage apps you need to support your organization's mobile employees.

 FAVR car allowance vs. standard car allowance

-FAVR allowance vs. mileage reimbursement
+FAVR reimbursement vs. mileage reimbursement

 But the standard rate applied to different employee costs creates problems.
 Employees who drive a lot will receive a large payment, possibly more than they need.
-Employees who drive less may find themselves under-reimbursed, since fixed costs like insurance, depreciation, and taxes/fees remain relatively unaffected by miles driven.
+Employees who drive less may be under-reimbursed since fixed costs remain regardless of mileage.
+By separating fixed and variable costs for each zip code, FAVR solves these problems.

-FAVR allowances vs. state labor codes
+FAVR programs and state labor laws

-What other FAVR guidelines should I know?
+What other IRS FAVR guidelines are there?

-The IRS has issued a set of requirements that define FAVR and delineate it as a non-taxable, or accountable, auto reimbursement plan.
+The IRS has issued a set of FAVR rules.
+These rules help FAVR reimbursements qualify for tax-free treatment when the program is properly structured and documented.
 The vast majority of the rules are based on data modeling.
-Some of the better-known rules govern:

 • Vehicle value